masa-finance/docs/docs/introduction/introduction.md

 An SBT factory smart contract enabling developers to deploy a custom SBT smart contract using the Masa SBT standard.
 Deployed smart contracts can be associated with a user's core MID and are fully manageable using the Masa Protocol.

-## Protocol status

-> 🚧 Important
->
-> Masa is currently on the Goerli testnet and will be launching on the Ethereum mainnet soon